-My use of “Voila”, in regards to French history, is a bit irony because nothing in French history is really is as it seems; and this includes the telling of the history itself.
+I use of “Voila”, in regards to French history, with a bit irony because nothing in French history is really is as it seems; and this includes the telling of the history itself.
 The term “Voila” is a magician, who, with the tap of a wand and a poof of smoke, makes the simple rabbit disappear… “In front of your very eyes!”

 I would discover that every seemingly straightforward historical French story is full of chicanes, twists, and subplots.
 Whatever simple event you believed you understood with clarity, it is more likely that, in truth, you were under-informed, if not misinformed.

 * * *

 In the tradition of the British amateur historians, I had set about to uncover the largely untold story of the Burgundian vigneron.
 Having armed myself with a deep, life-long interest in history, and a political science degree from UC Berkeley, I innocently assumed I had adequate tools to tackle this task with the help of my Google browser.
 Not so.
 I quickly found my knowledge of 17th and 18th centuries, to be a bit incomplete, and my understanding of feudal society, and the entire concept of nobility, non-existant.